How to Get a Refund from Xfinity

-Step-by-step guide to getting your money back from xfinity, including their official refund policy and direct contact information.
+Step-by-step guide to getting your money back from Xfinity

 Xfinity, the consumer brand of Comcast Corporation, is one of the largest internet, cable TV, and phone service providers in the United States.
 With millions of subscribers, billing disputes and refund requests are extremely common.
 Whether you were charged after cancellation, experienced service outages, or noticed unauthorized fees on your statement, this guide walks you through every option to get your money back from Xfinity in 2026.